Support for grandparents after a neonatal death

-It’s important that you look after yourself, particularly if you are offering a lot of support to your child.
-You might find it a good idea to have your own sources of support, such as a friend to talk to or another family member, so that you can grieve in your own right.
-This might then help if your son or daughter needs to lean on you.
+It’s important to look after yourself, especially if you’re helping to support your child or their partner.
+It’s a good idea to make sure you have your own sources of support, such as a friend to talk to or another family member, so that you can also grieve yourself.

 - Child Bereavement UK provides specialised support, information and training for everyone affected when a baby or child dies, or when a child is bereaved.
 It also runs an online forum for bereaved parents.